wirelane/devrupt-hospitality/README.md

 * Booking API: For booking number based authentication.
 * Finance API: For looking up matching folio and to post the charges to the users invoice.
 * Inventory API: For looking up matching room numbers. (not in use right now)

+### Used Wirelane APIs

+* Organizations Charge Points API: For getting live data about the charging point status.